Computer House / Premier Computer Services, LLC, WARRANTY ,TERMS AND SERVICES AND ACCEPTABLE USE POLICY (AUP POLICIES):

 No credit will be available under the Computer House Service Level Agreement for interruptions of service resulting from any AUP violation.

 Customers who only use a portion of their hosting services can be charged the full hosting amount regardless of their use.
 Hosting will be charged unless the client cancels the services by phone, email or mail.
-No refunds over 30 days will be given if the customer did not cancel their service within that time frame.
+For refundable items, no refunds over 5 days will be given if the customer did not cancel their service within that time frame.

 You agree that the responsibility of Computer House / Premier Computer Services, LLC is to provide website, mail services, networking services and technical support only.
 We do not guarantee any degree of business success, number of hits or visits, etc. Computer House / Premier Computer Services, LLC disclaims any and all liability or loss resulting from, but not limited to, acts of God, loss of data by any means, including but not limited to, user error or server or equipment failure.
 Computer House / Premier Computer Services, LLC disclaims any and all liability or loss resulting from, but not limited to, loss of business resulting from access delays, loss of data by any means, loss of domain name by any means, or service interruptions.